department-of-veterans-affairs/va.gov-team/products/content/content-patterns-and-standards/sign-in-alerts.md

 ### Verify alert for LOA1/IAL1 My HealtheVet accounts

 #### Create a verified Login.gov or ID.me account to [CTA]
-We need you to use a verified Login.gov or ID.me account to access your personal information through this tool.
+We need you to use a verified Login.gov or ID.me account to [access your personal information through this tool **or** to fill out this form].
 A verified account helps us keep your information safe and prevent fraud and identity theft.

 **If you want to use ID.me, follow these steps:**
 1. Sign in again with your new **ID.me** account.
 When you signed in with your **My HealtheVet** basic account, we created an **ID.me** account for you.
 You can sign in with the email address you provided during this process.
 You may need to reset your **ID.me** password before you can sign in with your new account.